 It has been an amazing start to the school year.
-Our learners have transitioned into classrooms where, in most cases, the teacher does not speak their language, nap time is not in their own beds, and even lunches could be something that “my mom does not cook,” as one preschooler happily announced!
+Our learners here at the International School of Denver have transitioned into classrooms where, in most cases, the teacher does not speak their language, nap time is not in their own beds, and even lunches could be something that “my mom does not cook,” as one preschooler happily announced!
 But just as we have the routines established, the fall break creeps up on the calendar.
 We know that young children thrive on consistency and structure, so preparing your children for the return back to school is essential.

 Here are a few tips to preparing your child to return back to school after a week away:

 - Start reminding your child three days before they are to return to school that break will be over soon and they will go back to school.

 - Announcing that their friends will be so happy to see them helps to build the expectancy and excitement.

 Reading books to your children helps not only their social emotional growth but is vital to the development of their vocabulary.
 The following books can be a great resource for you as you prepare your child to return to school:

 - The Kissing Hand by Audry Penn: A little raccoon named Chester is afraid to leave his mother and go to school.
 Mother Raccoon shares an old family tradition, the “kissing hand,” which comforts Chester and reminds him of his mother’s love, no matter where he goes.